lucasjellema/tech-radar-prototype2/development-log.md

 - define "total angle" for sectors (to create half, quarter, two thirds, one third)
 - define default sector label font/edge/color settings for sectors
 - define default label font/edge/color settings for radar (for sectors, rings, ..)
-- radar level settings: background image, title, title font settings
+- radar level settings: background image
 - define gradient color for blips (see https://developer.mozilla.org/en-US/docs/Web/SVG/Element/radialGradient)

-- auto-map for radar:  derive rings from distinct property values (and width from number of entries for each value); user can edit labels and sequence in radar editor
 - have defaults associated with viewpoint; currently, defaults are created for the current viewpoint and do not synchronize with a new viewpoint
 - store state (including defaults) in localstorage (to be reinstated in a later session)
 - CSV to (Data Model to) Radar wizard